Stylish debut by talented New Wave quartet

 Throughout the first half of the ‘80s, the popular music scene was awash with an overabundance of pop/rock/indie acts, all vying for their very own moment in the neon spotlight.
 Bands such as Duran Duran, Simple Minds, Thompson Twins, Culture Club, plus a host of other English groups were dominating the international charts, thanks to their slick, well produced, synth-pop virtues.
 So when it came to the new wave, Britannia most definitely ruled.

-Kids In The Kitchen may not be particularly well known to anyone outside Melbourne, Victoria, much less above the southern equator, but out of the multitude of so-called ‘new wave’ groups doing the rounds in Oz, Kids were one of the few who had real potential to crack it big, thanks to their penchant for well-crafted, intelligent tunes, and lead singer Scott Carne’s good looks (he also possesses a pretty fine voice as well).
+Kids In The Kitchen may not be particularly well known to anyone outside Australia, but out of the multitude of so-called ‘new wave’ groups doing the rounds in Oz, Kids were one of the few who had real potential to crack it big, thanks to their penchant for well-crafted, intelligent tunes, and lead singer Scott Carne’s impressive vocal talents.

 Their debut album Shine took some eighteen months to record, before finally hitting the shops in May 1985, reaching platinum in Australia soon after.

 The title track, which opens the LP (or CD, depending on your vintage), is one of those near-grandiose pop statements that many bands of the day attempted but few were capable of actually pulling off.
 Carne’s vocal style may bear more than a passing resemble to Simon Le Bon, which isn’t a bad thing, in that it means Carne can actually sing.

 “Current Stand” is a stadium anthem if there ever was, while “Place To Go” and “Not The Way” are both buoyantly fun and funky, however it’s their first single, “Change In Mood,” that brought them to the attention of critics.
 It is also the song they are perhaps best remembered for, and is now considered to be a classic from the era.